 Even after settlement conferences have ended, you may continue to apply to the bank for a loan modification, such as:

-If you need help understanding your loss mitigation options and how to apply for them, contact a housing counseling agency.
-Most housing counseling agencies offer free, or low-cost services.
-Important deadline: You may apply for loss mitigation options until 37 days before the foreclosure auction sale date.
+If you need help understanding your options to mitigate (reduce) loss and how to apply for them, contact a housing counseling agency.
+Most housing counseling agencies offer free or low-cost services.
+DEADLINE: You may apply for loss mitigation options until 37 days before the foreclosure auction sale date.

 1. Ask the court for an Order of Reference and a Summary Judgment

 Generally, 1-6 months after settlement conferences, the bank will ask the court for one or two documents: (1) an Order of Reference and (2) Summary Judgment.

-An Order of Reference asks the court to appoint what is called a referee.
-The referee’s job is to determine the full amount you owe the bank.
+An Order of Reference asks the court to appoint a referee.
+The referee figures out how much you owe the bank.
 Meanwhile, if the court grants Summary Judgment to the bank, this means that the court determined that a trial is not needed.

 2. Ask for a Judgment of Foreclosure and Sale

-If the court approves the bank’s Order of Reference and Summary Judgment, the bank will then file a motion for a Judgment of Foreclosure and Sale.
+If the court approves the bank’s Order of Reference and Summary Judgment, the bank will file a motion for a Judgment of Foreclosure and Sale.
 This document will state the final amount you owe the bank.

 If the court grants the Judgment of Foreclosure and Sale, the bank will move forward with a foreclosure auction.